Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering

 \textbf{Inferring Pseudo-Interpretations.} \@ To infer \textit{pseudo-interpretations} $\hat{\mathcal{Q}}_i=\{ \hat{q}_{i, 1}, \hat{q}_{i, 2}, ... \}$, each of which related to a true plausible answer of $\mathcal{A}_i$, we draw inspiration from a human's reasoning chain inferring multiple interpretations of a question.
 Given an ambiguous question, a human would first identify the ambiguous part of the question and then determine the reason for the ambiguity, followed by inferring multiple interpretations of the question.
 For example, given the question "Who played the Weasley brothers in Harry Potter?", the ambiguous part is the object of the question, "Weasley brothers," and the corresponding reason is that "It can refer to multiple characters such as Ron, Percy, and so on."
 Consequently, a human would generate "Who played Ron Weasley in Harry Potter?", "Who played Percy Weasley in Harry Potter?", etc.

-To mimic this reasoning chain, we leverage the LLM's powerful reasoning ability to identify the ambiguous part of the question and the reason for the ambiguity, subsequently, to infer the \textit{pseudo-interpretations} $\hat{\mathcal{Q}}_i$ from the results, formally represented as follows:
+To mimic this reasoning chain, we leverage the LLM's reasoning ability to 1) identify the ambiguous part of the question and the reason for the ambiguity and 2) infer the \textit{pseudo-interpretations} $\hat{\mathcal{Q}}_i$ from the results.
+But, handling both tasks simultaneously would place a substantial load on a single LLM (See Appendix~\ref{sec:ap-discussion-pseudo-interpretation-inference} for a detailed discussion).
+As a result, we assign each task to a different LLM, formally represented as:

 where $I_\text{p}$ and $I_\text{a}$ are carefully designed instructions for each step, respectively.
 We present the conceptual example of $I_{\text{a}}$ and $I_{\text{p}}$ in Fig~\ref{fig:conceptual_prompt} and full instructions in Table~\ref{tab:ap:prompt_type_reason_infer} and \ref{tab:ap:prompt_pseudo_inter} of Appendix \ref{sec:ap:prompt}.
 For \texttt{LLM}$(\cdot)$, we consider GPT-3.5 \cite{brown2020language} and GPT-4 \cite{achiam2023gpt}.